 - 1. Recovery: Patients will be taken to the recovery room.
-After your stay in the recovery room, you will be transferred to the inpatient unit. - It is not uncommon for patients to have facial and body swelling.
+After your stay in the recovery room, you will be transferred to an orthopedic floor.
+Sometimes after extensive reconstructions, patients will go the ICU one to two days or the floor where vitals can be monitored closely.
+If the anesthe-siologist decides the breathing tube should be kept in place following surgery, patients will be taken directly to the ICU.
+Dr. O'Neill and/or his team will check on you either in the recovery room or in your room on the evening of your surgery. - It is not uncommon for patients to have facial and body swelling.
 This is due to the fluids received during surgery and positioning during surgery.
 The facial swelling generally resolves in one to two days.
 Rarely patients may have a very swollen tongue for the first few days post-op as well. - You may have a cardiac monitor on to watch your heart rate and rhythm. - You may have oxygen to make breathing easier. - You will wear elastic, thigh-high stockings (TED hose) and/or inflatable plastic wraps (sequential pumps) on your legs.
 Both the TED hose and sequential pumps are used to help prevent blood clots. - You will have a Foley catheter.
 This is a tube that is placed into the bladder to drain urine.
 The catheter will be inserted after you are asleep in surgery.
-The Foley catheter will be removed once you are able to get out of bed fairly easily.

-- You will have one or more drains (Hemovacs) near your back, front and/or side incision(s).
+The Foley catheter will be removed once you are able to get out of bed fairly easily. - You will have one or more drains (Hemovacs) near your back, front and/or side incision(s).
 These drains collect excess bleeding and drainage from under the skin.
 This keeps your wound from swelling and helps the doctors estimate your blood loss. - Your diet will be advanced slowly.
-You will begin with ice chips and sips of water, then advance to a clear diet and then to a regular diet. - Please remember that during your hospital stay you will have a list of "as needed medications" or "PRN" medications, as the medical staff refers to, that will always be available to you.
+You will begin with ice chips and sips of water, then advance to a clear diet and then to a regular diet. - Please remember that during your hospital stay you will have a list of as needed medications (PRN), that will always be available to you.
 These medications will be for symptoms such as muscle spasms, nausea, indigestion, pain and itching.
-Please speak to your nurse if you have any symptoms that are not being controlled so he/she can go over the "PRN" medication list with you. - An Incentive Spirometer (IS) is also used to help you measure how deeply you breathe.
+Please speak to your nurse if you have any symptoms that are not being controlled so she can go over the PRN medication list with you. - An Incentive Spirometer (IS) is also used to help you measure how deeply you breathe.
 Make it a personal contest to continue to increase the number reached by the "rising ball" of the device, thus demonstrating improved lung function.
-Family members, please remind your loved one to use the IS frequently in the hospital. - You will almost always be asked to sit on the side of the bed and also to get out of bed to stand and/or sit in a chair on the first post-op day, and to start walking as soon as possible. - It is very common for the patient to report numbness around the incision(s) after surgery.
+Family members, please remind your loved one to use the IS frequently in the hospital.

+- You will almost always be asked to sit on the side of the bed and also to get out of bed to stand and/or sit in a chair on the first post-op day, and to start walking as soon as possible. - It is very common for the patient to report numbness around the incision(s) after surgery.
 This is expected with any skin incision and the area of numbness gradually shrinks with time but may take up to one to two years. - Some patients complain that their feet/legs/back "feel funny."
 You may have various feelings or sensations that can't be explained.
 Please make Dr. O'Neill aware of this.
-Sometimes this is due to compression of small nerves in your legs from positioning, which will resolve over time. - You will be turned by the logrolling method.
-A sheet will be placed from your shoulders to your knees to help the nurses turn you as a unit.
-Hips and shoulders must move together.
-All of these exercises: turning, deep breathing and coughing help loosen the secretions in your lungs.
-Turning also prevents pressure sores.
+Sometimes this is due to compression of small nerves in your legs from positioning, which will resolve over time.